PankratzLab/Genvisis-Docs/GetStarted/find-required-raw-data-files.md

 The Affy6 probe set file is saved in the [Genvisis resources directory](../#/documentation/GetStarted--resources-directory).

 ThermoFisher no longer shares Affymetrix probe sequences, so probe set files for Axiom arrays may be unavailable.
+As described in **[Run Marker BLAST Annotation](../#/documentation/RunTheGenvisisWorkflow--run-marker-blast-annotation-affymetrix)**, if you do not have a probe set file, uncheck the **[Run Marker BLAST Annotation](../#/documentation/RunTheGenvisisWorkflow--run-marker-blast-annotation-affymetrix)** box in the Genvisis workflow.